dale-chang91/Blockchain-and-Schools/README.md

-# Blockchain-and-Schools
-### Using the Blockchain to Improve Schools
+# Improving Schools with Technology

 This repository aims to improve the quality of education in schools by integrating the following technologies:
 * Blockchain